-- Transactions and payments made for your plan
+- Transactions and payments made to us for your plan

 - Sensitive information provided by you, directly or via the company who sold you the plan:

-- Health information including medical conditions and your doctor/hospital details
+- Health information including medical conditions and associated restrictions on your driving licence

-- Information about what you are insuring provided by you, directly or via the company who sold you the plan:
+- Information about what you are insuring and the cover you require provided by you, directly or via the company who sold you the plan:

 |To provide you with a quote